 Salamanca identified overhauling stormwater drainage, repairing and redesigning roadways, and investing in parks and schools as the primary goals of the nearly half-billion-dollar investment.

-The city council has fought hard for what it sees as the rights of lower-income New Yorkers in a constricted housing market that increasingly favors wealthy buyers.
-In May 2023, the council passed several bills to expand the city’s Family Homelessness and Eviction Prevention Supplement (FHEPS), making it easier to qualify and help participants move from shelters into long-term housing.
+The City Council has fought hard for what it sees as the rights of lower-income New Yorkers in a constricted housing market that increasingly favors wealthy buyers.
+In May 2023, the council passed several measures to expand the city’s Family Homelessness and Eviction Prevention Supplement (FHEPS), making it easier to qualify and help participants move into long-term housing from shelters.

-The city council pursued legal action to try to force the implementation of the laws expanding FHEPS, but in his Aug.
-1 ruling, Judge Lyle E. Frank agreed with the mayor and blocked the city council’s lawsuit.
+The City Council pursued legal action to try to force the implementation of the laws expanding FHEPS, but in his Aug.
+1 ruling, Judge Lyle E. Frank agreed with the mayor and blocked the council’s lawsuit.

-The mayor’s office did not respond by publication time to a request for comment.
+The mayor’s office didn’t respond by publication time to a request by The Epoch Times for comment.